Wellington Regional Trails

 East Harbour Regional Park

 Located in Lower Hutt’s East Harbour Regional Park, the Kowhai Street Track is a great option for a short walk.
-Beginning in Kowhai Street, Eastbourne, the well-maintained track climbs to reveal wonderful views over Wellington Harbour.
-Roughly 1km along the track, a junction gives the option to take a longer return route via MacKenzie Road Track or a 15-minute descent to Butterfly Creek.
+The well-maintained track climbs to reveal wonderful views over Wellington Harbour.
+Roughly 1km along the trail, a junction gives the option to take a longer return route via MacKenzie Road Track or a 15-minute descent to Butterfly Creek.

 Butterfly Creek Valley is surrounded by silver fern and beech trees that make for a cooling walk after your initial exertion.
-With so many tracks to choose from and excellent bush cover providing shelter from the wind, the Northern Forest is a fine spot to spend the day.
+With many trails to choose from and excellent bush cover providing shelter from the wind, the Northern Forest is a fine spot to spend the day.

 Find out more